Thygodfada/hng13-stage0-devops/README.md

 # DevOps Stage 2 — Blue/Green Deployment with NGINX Failover

 ## 🚀 Overview

-This project implements a Blue/Green deployment architecture using Docker Compose and NGINX.
-Two identical Node.js services (Blue and Green) are deployed as pre-built containers.
-NGINX routes traffic to the active pool (Blue by default) and automatically fails over to the backup (Green) if the primary becomes unhealthy.
+This project implements a Blue/Green deployment pattern using Docker Compose and NGINX as a reverse proxy with automatic failover.
+Two identical Node.js services (blue and green) run behind NGINX.
+Blue is the primary, Green is the backup.
+If Blue fails, NGINX automatically retries requests against Green with no downtime for clients.

----
+--

 ## 🧱 Architecture